atristannewman/yummly/README.md

 - Networking: Specifically for network-related operations, using Alamofire for HTTP requests.
 In a larger project this holds request builders, API endpoints, and response handlers.

-- Coordinators: Manages navigation and flow between views, providing a clear structure for user interactions and improving code readability.
+- Coordinators: (for larger applications, overkill for this little app) Manages navigation and flow between views, providing a clear structure for user interactions and improving code readability.

 - Utilities: Houses common functions and extensions that can be reused across the application, reducing code duplication.

-- Resources: Contains assets like images and colors, organized for easy access and modification.

-- Tests: Ensures that each component is thoroughly tested, promoting reliability and confidence in the application’s functionality.
+- Tests: Primarly focused on testing the View Model.
+The ViewModel contains the core business logic of the application, including decoding and state management.